 Dublin is making a comeback.
-The decade-long "Celtic Tiger" boom era was quickly followed by the Great Recession, but we’re finally seeing the green shoots of The Recovery.
-For visitors, this newer and wiser Dublin has become one of Western Europe's most popular and delightful urban destinations.
-Whether or not you're out to enjoy the old or new Dublin, you'll find it a colossally entertaining
+The decade-long "Celtic Tiger" boom era was quickly followed by the Great Recession, but The Recovery has finally taken a precarious hold.
+For visitors, this newer and wiser Dublin has become one of western Europe's most popular and delightful urban destinations.
+Whether or not you're out to enjoy the old or new Dublin, you'll find it a colossally entertaining city,

 It is ironic and telling that James Joyce chose Dublin as the setting for his famous Ulysses, Dubliners, and A Portrait of the Artist as a Young Man because it was a "center of paralysis" where nothing much ever changed.
 Which only proves that even the greats get it wrong sometimes.
 Indeed, if Joyce were to return to his once-genteel hometown today—disappointed with the city's provincial outlook, he left it in 1902 at the age of 20—and take a quasi-Homeric odyssey through the city (as he so famously does in Ulysses), would he even recognize Dublin as his "Dear Dirty Dumpling, foostherfather of fingalls and dotthergills"?

-Now that the economic downturn seems to be slowly coming to an end, Dublin citizens can cast a cool eye over the last 20 crazy years.
+Now that the economy has finally turned a corner, Dublin citizens can cast a cool eye over the last 20 crazy years.
 Some argue that the boomtown transformation of their heretofore-tranquil city has permanently affected its spirit and character.
 These skeptics (skepticism long being a favorite pastime in the capital city) await the outcome of "Dublin: The Sequel," and their greatest fear is the possibility that the tattered old lady on the Liffey has become a little less unique, a little more like everywhere else.